 - The student must maintain an overall GPA of 3.5 or greater - The student must write and receive approval of an Honors paper that is based on their 6 or more credits of required research.
 Details on the honors procedures and the format of the Honors paper can be found in Section 13: Appendix B.

 7.7.5.1 Honors Deadlines

 May Commencement:

-Generally, the honors paper must be submitted no later than March 1 of the senior year to meet the May commencement deadline.
+Generally, the honors paper must be submitted by March 25 of the senior year to meet the May commencement deadline.

 December Commencement: